openshift-pipelines/pipelines-as-code/docs/content/_index.md

 ```

 and follow the questions to get Pipelines as Code installed on your cluster.
-It will then help you to create create a Github Application to connect your repositories to Pipelines as Code.
+It will then help you to create create a GitHub Application to connect your repositories to Pipelines as Code.
 If you are in a source code project, it will immediately ask you if you want to have a sample `PipelineRun` for `Pipelines as Code`

 ## Walkthrough video